danfuzz/samizdat/doc/samizdat-0.md

 Returns a maplet with the given key-value bindings (in argument order), with each key-value pair represented as two consecutive arguments.
 The number of arguments passed to this function must be even.
+It is valid to repeat keys in the arguments to this function, in which case the *final* value binding for any given key in the argument list (in argument order) is the one that ends up in the result.
 These equivalences hold for *Samizdat Layer 0* source code:

 ```
 v = @[k1=v1];         is equivalent to   v = makeMaplet k1 v1;